 Here is where my recipe for Chinese Chicken Curry comes in.
 Whenever we contemplate a takeaway, my kids immediately ask for Chinese over anything else.
 Not sure why since we hardly ever agree to that.

 I never ever feel well after I eat Westernised Chinese food.
-However I loved real Chinese food in China, which was a completely new experience.
-Fresh and healthy food as opposed to deep fried and loaded with salt and sugar.
+However I loved real Chinese food when visiting China, which was a completely new culinary experience.
+It was built around fresh and nutritious food, as opposed to dishes that were deep fried and loaded with salt and sugar.

 If you are not an expert on both countries’ cuisines, it might be confusing as we often associate curry with Indian food.
-However curry is eaten in many Asian countries and China is one of them.
+Although curry likely originated in India, it’s eaten in many Asian countries, and China is one of them.

 Another point of difference is the mix of spices.
-In Chinese curries just a touch of the curry powder and turmeric is used along with other spices like coriander and star anise and a splash of soy sauce while the first two are the anchor flavours in Indian curries.
+In Chinese curries just a touch of the curry powder and turmeric is used along with other spices like coriander and star anise with a splash of soy sauce, while the first two are the anchor flavours in Indian curries.

 I’ve used skinless, boneless chicken thighs in this recipe as they are cheaper and more flavourful in my opinion.